chinapedia/wikipedia.abstract.en/Page/Reptile.md

 Respiratory system

 All reptiles breathe using lungs.
 Aquatic turtles have developed more permeable skin, and some species have modified their cloaca to increase the area for gas exchange.[108]
 Even with these adaptations, breathing is never fully accomplished without lungs.
 Lung ventilation is accomplished differently in each main reptile group.
 In squamates, the lungs are ventilated almost exclusively by the axial musculature.
 This is also the same musculature that is used during locomotion.
 Because of this constraint, most squamates are forced to hold their breath during intense runs.
 Some, however, have found a way around it.
 Varanids, and a few other lizard species, employ buccal pumping as a complement to their normal "axial breathing".
 This allows the animals to completely fill their lungs during intense locomotion, and thus remain aerobically active for a long time.
 Tegu lizards are known to possess a proto-diaphragm, which separates the pulmonary cavity from the visceral cavity.
-While not actually capable of movement, it does allow for greater lung inflation, by taking the weight of the viscera off the lungs.[109]
-Alligatorbellowedit.ogg use this space to create infrasound vibrations during mating that also includes a loud bellow.]]
+While not actually capable of movement, it does allow for greater lung inflation, by taking the weight of the viscera off the lungs.[109] use this space to create infrasound vibrations during mating that also includes a loud bellow.]]
 Crocodilians actually have a muscular diaphragm that is analogous to the mammalian diaphragm.
 The difference is that the muscles for the crocodilian diaphragm pull the pubis (part of the pelvis, which is movable in crocodilians) back, which brings the liver down, thus freeing space for the lungs to expand.
 This type of diaphragmatic setup has been referred to as the "hepatic piston".
 The airways form a number of double tubular chambers within each lung.
 On inhalation and exhalation air moves through the airways in the same direction, thus creating a unidirectional airflow through the lungs.
 A similar system is found in birds,[110] monitor lizards[111] and iguanas.[112]

 Most reptiles lack a secondary palate, meaning that they must hold their breath while swallowing.
 Crocodilians have evolved a bony secondary palate that allows them to continue breathing while remaining submerged (and protect their brains against damage by struggling prey).
 Skinks (family Scincidae) also have evolved a bony secondary palate, to varying degrees.
 Snakes took a different approach and extended their trachea instead.
 Their tracheal extension sticks out like a fleshy straw, and allows these animals to swallow large prey without suffering from asphyxiation.[113]

 Turtles and tortoises

-Tortue_de_Floride_Amiens.jpg taking a gulp of air]]
+taking a gulp of air]]

 How turtles and tortoises breathe has been the subject of much study.
 To date, only a few species have been studied thoroughly enough to get an idea of how those turtles breathe.
 The varied results indicate that turtles and tortoises have found a variety of solutions to this problem.